STIV-Cloud-Gaming-Hosting/ETL-Pipeline-for-Minecraft-servers-in-Pterodactyl/development_notebook/README.md

 ## More details about the tables

-You can find more information about tables in Postgres in the folowing director: [postgres](/postgres_tables_and_views)
+You can find more information about tables in Postgres in the folowing directory: [postgres_datawarehouse](/postgres_datawarehouse)